jesstierney/pliocene-da/README.md

 ### reconstructions
 This folder holds the function `exportReconstruction`.
 This function exports assimilation outputs from the DASH toolbox to NetCDF.
 It regrids assimilated state vector variables back onto spatial grids, and combines outputs from preindustrial, mid-Pliocene, and early-Pliocene time slices.
 The folder may also hold NetCDF `.nc` files with pre-built reconstructions.

+### dGMST.m
+This function allows you to calculate delta GMST between two pre-processed climate model runs.
+GMST is computed from the tas (near surface air temperature) field using a latitude-weighted spatial mean.